thfabian/sequoia/README.md

 ## Project organization
 The project is organized in a couple of subdirectories.

+- The [sequoia-cmake](sequoia-cmake) directory contains various CMake modules and other scripts shared among all the Sequoia projects.
+- The [sequoia-docs](sequoia-cmake) directory contains the HTML documentation of all Sequoia projects.
 - The [sequoia-engine](sequoia-engine) directory contains the 3D game-engine.
-- The [sequoia-cmake](sequoia-cmake) directory contains various CMake modules and other scripts shared among all the Sequoia projects.

 ## Continuous Integration